mistic100/devlog/content/posts/2025-12-custom-zigbee-light-bulb/index.md

 ### Case

-In order to contain the controller, the power adapter and the LED strip, and secured everything to the socket I designed a 3D printable part in SolidWorks.
+In order to contain the controller, the power adapter and the LED strip, and secured everything to the socket I designed a 3D printable case in SolidWorks.

 The main body is basically a tube in which is packed the electronics, and the strip is wrapped around.
 It screws to the socket with the original screws.
 And a lid closes everything.